skunk-ink/vidway/README.md

 - **Authentication is via App Key signatures.** No passwords, no sessions.
 Every write to the catalog is signed by the user's ed25519 App Key; the public key is stored on the row as proof of ownership.
 - **The site never stores video bytes.** It stores the share URL string, the public key, and presentation metadata (title, description, duration, thumbnail).
 - **Expiry is enforced by Sia, not Vidway.** When a share URL expires, the listing 404s on play.
 Vidway marks dead listings in a background probe (Phase 3).

-See `vidway-stack-overview.md` (sibling document) for the full spec.

 ## License